William Guild

-William Guild (1586–1657) was a Scottish minister, academic and theological writer.
+William Guild (1586–1657) was a Scottish Presbyterian minister, academic and theological writer.

 Life

 He was the second son of Marjorie (born Donaldson) and Matthew Guild, a wealthy armourer and hammerman of Aberdeen, and Deacon of the Guild of Hammermen and his wife, Marion Robertson.
 William had three sisters including the philanthropist Jean Guild who was baptised in 1573.

 He was born in Aberdeen, and was educated at Marischal College graduating MA around 1602.
 He received licence to preach as a Church of Scotland minister by the Presbytery of Aberdeen in May 1605, and in 1608 was ordained minister of the parish of King Edward in Aberdeenshire.
 Two years later his wealth was increased by his marriage with Katherine Rolland or Rowen of Disblair, Aberdeenshire.
 In 1617, during the visit of James I to Scotland, Guild was in Edinburgh, and was a member of the assembly which met in the music school of that city, and protested for the liberties of the kirk; the temper of the king was thought to make it dangerous to sign the protestation, but Guild was one of the fifty-five who subscribed.
 While in Edinburgh he made the acquaintance of Bishop Lancelot Andrewes, then with the king, and to him (in 1620) he dedicated his best-known work, Moses Unvailed.

 Guild was made a chaplain to Charles I, by the support of Peter Young.
 Soon afterwards he received the degree of D.D., then almost unknown in Scotland.
 He was translated to the second charge at Aberdeen in 1631, where he joined the clergy in supporting episcopacy.
 In 1632 he was created the first Patron of the Seven Incorporated Trades of Aberdeen and held this role until 1657 when he was succeeded by Rev John Menzies.